 The building and construction sector represents 39% of global energy-related carbon emissions⁵.
 The carbon footprint of a building is made of two stages: use (“operational” emissions caused by heating, cooling…) and construction (“upfront” emissions caused by materials extraction and production, delivery, waste management…).
 The use phase represents 72% of the building’s total carbon footprint; whereas construction and production represent 28%.

-WICONA goes beyond materials to provide the market with high-performance and circular products which contributes to reducing the carbon emissions caused in the use phase.
+WICONA goes beyond materials to provide the market with high-performance and circular products, which contributes to reducing the carbon emissions caused in the use phase.
 At the same time we go beyond products to focus on upfront emissions, to contribute to reduce carbon emissions during both the production and construction phase.
-Using the UN Sustainability Goals as our compass we aim to reduce by half hour CO2 emissions by 2025 and commit to contributing quality education and capacity building for 10,000 people in our communities and for business partners until the end of 2025.
+As an industry leader and part of the Hydro group, WICONA’s sustainability strategy, BUILD BEYOND TOMORROW, focuses on cutting carbon emissions by half by 2025, striving towards 100% circularity and empowering 10,000 people with education and skills in the same year, in line with the UN Sustainability Goals.

 The UN sustainable development goals